Tom and Mae Bahan Library

 The Tom and Mae Bahan Library, located in the Scallon Building, is a specialized health sciences library and resource center.
 Materials for the biological and clinical sciences, as well as chiropractic-related and business-related subjects, are available.
 The library now features an NBCE Reference section for course research and exam prep, as well as an alumni authors display.
-Additionally, recreational readers on campus are invited to utilize the library's leisure reading book exchange.

 The Bahan Library has an extensive collection of the “Green Books” (history and philosophy of chiropractic) in rare first editions as well as reprints.